 Answer questions honestly, take suggestions, and implement any improvements to your ideas.
 This kind of interaction fosters trust and improves an investor’s (and a potential customer’s) confidence in you.

 Crowdfunding through an online platform lets you reach a huge number of investors, potential customers, and advocates for your venture from one place.

 All your social media, content, and email marketing efforts can be focused on that centralized campaign.
 This streamlines the whole process of obtaining funding.
 You’re no longer relying only on the individual investors you have reached out to; you have a whole crowd of potential investors!

 7 Great Crowdfunding Marketing Strategies

-Crowdfunding marketing involves several promotional strategies that you can use throughout every stage of your campaign.
+Crowdfunding marketing involves several promotional strategies that you can use at every stage of your campaign.
 Your marketing should include communication and marketing for: